-Tartan Fabric is associated with Scottish culture, which is a woven cloth made with pre-dyed threads to form alternating stripes in one of several patterns of plaid – The more stripes and colors used, the more blurred and soft the tartan pattern becomes.
+Tartan Fabrics is associated with Scottish culture, which is a woven cloth made with pre-dyed threads to form alternating stripes in one of several patterns of plaid – The more stripes and colors used, the more blurred and soft the tartan pattern becomes.

 What is Plaid Fabric?

 One of the most popular prints for Kilts, this fabric features stripes or bands of color that intersect to form squares.
 Plaids date back to the 1500’s and now come in many tartan patterns, from argyle and gingham to madras and windowpanes.
-Plaid Tartan Fabric remains an incredibly popular fabric, especially for plaid kilts and suits.
+Plaid Tartan Fabric remains an incredibly popular fabric, especially for plaid kilts and scottish suit.

 Why Are There Different Weights for Tartan Fabrics?

 Tartan for a traditional kilt is most popular in Medium Weight, but most traditional kilts in Heavy Weight.
 With heavier fabrics you gain greater durability, creasing, and swing, but it is literally a heavy garment.
-The heavier fabric is the best material to create traditional kilt, Bagpipes and other fashion items.
+The heavier fabric is the best material to create traditional kilt, scotland bagpipes and other fashion items.

 Medium weight gives a good balance of warmth, crease-retention, durability, swing, and ease of wear.
 The medium-weight fabric is also used for kilting such as – soft furnishings, curtains, cushions and covers.